-I bought my first SLR camera, a Canon EX I think it was, in 1975.
+I bought my first SLR camera, a Canon EX, in 1977.
 I had been asked to take some shots of Ibiza.
 Ibiza wasn’t chav central back then.
 It was a magic white island populated by bohemians and artists.
-The photos came out well and I used a couple of them for promotion of a progressive rock band that I was involved with.
-I carried on taking pictures through the seventies and even invested in a darkroom.
-As time passed though I became distracted by other things and my interest in photography became more peripheral.
+The photos came out well, and I used a couple of them for promotion of a rock band I was involved with.
+I carried on taking pictures, and even invested in a darkroom.
+As time passed, though, I became distracted by other things and my interest in photography became more peripheral.

 Rachel comes in and sees that every inch of the floor is covered with piles of photos.

 ‘Glad to see you are getting on with it,’ she says.
 It was a good idea getting you to watch Life Laundry.’
 Does she imagine that I haven’t noticed that she has just come home loaded down with shopping bags, Cath Kidston, Monsoon, Habitat, HomeSense?
 I can see them lined up in the hall.
 There is no point in mentioning this.
 More is less, Rachel will say, or something equally baffling to justify her purchases.

 ‘It may take quite a while,’ I say.
 ‘There are more than I thought.’

 ‘You have to be brutal,’ she says, bringing the kitchen bin into the room.

 ‘I have already thrown some out,’ I say.

 ‘I’ll leave you to it,’ she says.
 I think she secretly feels guilty.
 She has been talking so much about clearing out, about selling things at car boots and on eBay, but this has so far remained at the talking about stage.